 I have a graduate degree in Environmental Communications from Antioch New England Graduate School (1990), an MFA in Writing from Vermont College of Fine Arts (2011), and am certified by the Gestalt International Study Center (2012), the International Coaching Federation (2013), and in the Gateless Writers methodology (2014).

 As a lifelong learner, I attended The Poetry Studio for over ten years.
-I studied and sometimes teach classes at the River Gallery School of Art in Vermont.
+I studied and taught word and image workshops at the River Gallery School of Art in Vermont.
 I've taken workshops at Kripalu Center for Yoga and Health and practiced yoga dance since 2008.
 I'm trained in Strengths Finders, Compassionate Communication, and Emotional Intelligence (EQ).
 My braided studies (heart/mind/body) help me maintain a balance in my diverse interests.

-My book publications include a debut linked story collection, They Could Live With Themselves (Press 53), runner up in the 2015 Press 53 Award for Short Fiction, 2017 Maine Book Award finalist, and 2017 Silver Medal IIPY winner, and Short Story America Volume IV, in which I am the featured writer for my prize-winning story, "Deep End."
+My book publications include a linked story collection, They Could Live With Themselves (Press 53) runner up for the Press 53 Award for Short Fiction, finalist for the Maine Book Award finalist, and IPPY Silver Medalalist, and two anthologies, Short Story America Volume IV, in which I am the featured writer for my prize-winning story, "Deep End," and "Rest Stop" in North by Northeast (Littoral Books).
 I placed second in the 2012 Raymond Carver Short Story Contest through Carve Magazine.
 My short stories appear in a number of literary magazines.
 Publications and prizes are listed here.